-Name of Director Votes Received Tse Sang Aloysius Lee Tan Kian Seng To facilitate the conduct of the proceedings of the consul- Bryan Cockrell To facilitate the conduct of the proceedings of the annual stockholders' meeting, the stockholders adopted a system of voting Eddie Lau whereby a motion to elect the directors was presented and the meeting was advised that if there is no objection to a nomination or Eddie Yeo motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in Antonio Rufino today's meeting vote in favor of the nomination.
-Based on this Angelito Imperio Rene Soriano (Independent Director) system of voting, the five regular directors and the two independent directors, being the only nominees to the Board, were unanimously Mia Gentugaya (Independent Director) elected in the last annual stockholders' meeting.
+Name of Director Votes Received Tse Sang Aloysius Lee Bryan Cockrell To facilitate the conduct of the proceedings of the annual stockholders' meeting, the stockholders adopted a system of voting Eddie Lau whereby a motion to elect the directors was presented and the meeting was advised that if there is no objection to a nomination or Eddie Yeo motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in Antonio Rufino today's meeting vote in favor of the nomination.
+Based on this Angelito Imperio (Independent Director) system of voting, the five regular directors and the two independent directors, being the only nominees to the Board, were unanimously Mia Gentugaya (Independent Director) elected in the last annual stockholders' meeting.